allenmackley/Notes-Examples-Snippets/js/inheritance/README.md

 }
 ```

-Create our methods, in this case, getter methods for the properties of our instance
+Create our methods, in this case, getter methods for the properties of our instance.
 ```
 Vehicle.prototype.getName = function getName() {
   return this.name;